-vii.
-Notification of large customer incentives
+vii. e-Notification of large customer incentives

-The Company shall inform the PUC, DPUC, OER, and EERMC in writing of any energy efficiency incentive annual offer in excess of \$3 million per a measure.
-The Company shall inform the DPUC, OER, and EERMC in writing of any CHP project with a net output of 1 MW or greater (where net is the nameplate MW output minus CHP auxiliary kW).
+The Company will-shall notify-inform the PUC, DPUC, OER, Division-and EERMC in writing of any energy efficiency incentive annual offer in excess of \$3 million-per for a measure.
+The Company shall inform the DPUC, OER, and EERMC in writing of any CHP project with a net output of 1 MW or greater (where net is the nameplate MW output minus CHP auxiliary kW)-.
 The process for notification of CHP projects is described in Attachment 2.
+The notification will occur after the cost benefit screening and before the offer letter is finalized.
+The notification will include a detailed explanation of the customer's measure, including cost benefit screening, minimum requirements documents and a technical assessment study, if available.
+The purpose of the notification is to transparently present the Company's due diligence on the measure in accordance with the standards for Energy Efficiency.
+Additionally, a description of the notification process for CHP is included in Attachment 2.

-To prevent customer delays and to facilitate the Company's ability to meet customer expectation and annual energy savings targets, the OER, EERMC and Division agree to ask questions and provide comments on any non-CHP energy efficiency incentive annual offer in excess of \$3 million within thirty days.
-The Company through its own discretion may proceed with an incentive offer.
+To prevent customer delays and to facilitate the Company's ability to meet customer expectation and annual energy savings targets, the OER, EERMC and Division agree to ask questions and provide comments on-any non-CHP energy efficiency incentive annual offer in excess of \$3 million the project-within thirty days.-The Company through its own discretion may proceed with an incentive offer-.
 The incentive, and any other related proposals will be authorized to proceed after thirty days from the date on which the Company notified the PUC, OER, Division, and EERMC of the incentive unless the PUC suspends the filing and/or issues an order within such 30-day period to extend the time for purposes of further review.

-10. Goals and Cost-Effectiveness
+25.10.
+Goals and Cost-Effectiveness